Anku5hk/Programmers_guide_to_Python/book.md

 ## 1. Basics
 ### Introduction
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As wikipedia suggests "Python is an interpreted high-level general-purpose programming language."
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;According to Wikipedia "Python is an interpreted high-level general-purpose programming language."
 It was created by Guido van Rossum and released in 1991.
 It supports multiple programming paradigms like object-oriented, procedural and functional.
 "Python is also dynamically-typed and garbage-collected".
 Python's best implementation is in C language([Cython](https://github.com/python/cpython)) which is the default/standard, but there are other implementations in Java, .Net, etc. Its philosophy revolves around code readability and code simplicity, you can also check [zen of python](https://www.python.org/dev/peps/pep-0020/).
 Python is widely used in Web-Development([flask](https://flask.palletsprojects.com/en/2.0.x/), [django](https://www.djangoproject.com/), [fastapi](https://fastapi.tiangolo.com/)), Android/Windows/IOS/OSX application development([kivy](https://kivy.org/#home)), Big-Data Processing/Databases([Pyspark](https://spark.apache.org/docs/latest/api/python/), [Pandas](https://pandas.pydata.org/)), Machine learning([pytorch](pytorch.org/), [tensorflow](tensorflow.org/), [sklearn](scikit-learn.org/stable/)), Mathemetical/Scientific libraries([numpy](numpy.org/), [scipy](scipy.org/)), DevOps, Security, etc. The current/latest version is python3 which was released in 2008 and is still relevant(as of 2021), as python2 was discontinued at 1 Jan 2020 Python3 is the way to go.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is a fair amount debate around "python is a slow language", this [blog](https://hackernoon.com/why-is-python-so-slow-e5074b6fe55b) has some answers, but for most part that does not affect its usability/credibility, it is the most preferred programming language and is still growing popular(as of 2021).
 There are other languages which are good enough to be python's successor such as GO Lang, Rust and Julia.
 These languages do have potential to eventually replace python, at least at some tasks in coming time, but it is yet to be seen.
 ### Fundamentals
 * **Literals**: Are raw data given to a variable, literals are constant fix values eg 4, there is no other value replacement for 4, so its a integer literal.
 A raw value by itself is a literal.